zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 promotion or advancement.
 In other words, you’re ne ver going to get a better job in that company or doing what you’re doing.
 You’re always going to be doing the same thing.
 The verb “to strain” (strain) here mean s to try very hard to have something or to do something – to work very hard in  order to get something.

-Dylan says Yvonne is “in a dead-end job straining t o make ends meet.”
+Dylan says Yvonne is “in a dead-end job straining to make ends meet.”
 “To make ends (ends) meet (meet)” means to make enough money  to pay for your expenses.
 It’s similar to the phrasal verb “to get by.”
 So Dylan is saying that Yvonne is in this dead-end job and she is trying re ally hard, or having to work really hard, just to have enough money to live on.
 She is “straining to make ends meet.”

 Yvonne says, however, “I’ve always landed on my fee t.”
 “To land (land) on your feet” is an expression that means even in a difficu lt situation, I always have success, or perhaps, I’m always lucky.
 If someone l oses his job but has a lot of skills or perhaps knows a lot of people, we could s ay that he will land on his feet.
 He won’t land on his head and kill himself or hurt himself, metaphorically.
 He will land on his feet.
 He will be able to stumble or fal l but get up again and be successful.